 The Japanese government has embarked on a string of legislative amendments and other measures aimed at enabling fintech to contribute to the development of Japan's economic and financial environment, with the expectation that promoting innovation will lead to improved convenience for users and strong growth for companies.
 As businesses work on creating new financial services that improve users' convenience and productivity through the use of data, a proactive regulatory response to the efforts of various players is essential, while taking into account the risk of new services.
 In light of this, Japanese regulators have accelerated the promotion of data utilisation and innovative businesses.
 They are further developing functional and cross-sectional financial intermediary regulations that cover financial platform providers.

 Fintech companies, including start-ups, are also actively engaged in initiatives such as making policy recommendations and setting up self-regulation by forming industry associations and pursuing dialogue with existing financial institutions and the government.
-The new brokerage legislation, which is scheduled to be enacted in 2020, responds to industry demand.
+The new brokerage legislation, which is scheduled to come into effect in 2021, responds to industry demand.
 This new rule will allow financial service intermediaries to engage in cross-industry intermediary services in banking, securities and insurance under a single licence.

 i Licensing and marketing